drydenwiebe/resources/README.md

 # Resources
-A collection of papers, books, blog posts that I have used or want to use academically
+A collection of papers, books, talks etc that I have used or want to use

   - [Mathematics](https://github.com/drydenwiebe/resources/blob/master/Mathematics.md)
   - [Statistics](https://github.com/drydenwiebe/resources/blob/master/Statistics.md)